misha-wu/notion_takehome/README.md

 	- -u, --username: user inbox
 	- -s, --sender: sender mail to delete from

+# Testing:
+Sonnet unit-tests individual functions with `pytest` and `click-test-runner` packages, mocking away database interactions.
+The CLI runner is mocked with click, while underlying notion API calls are patched with pytest mocks.

+To run tests, make sure your `venv` is activated.
+Then, run `pytest test/test_sonnet.py`.

 # Setup:

 1. make sure pip is installed